- Course type: Self-paced

 - Describe the main elements of Reconstruction and how it affected the country

-- Complete History 103 by watching videos, taking short quizzes and completing practice exams.
+- Complete History 103 by watching video lessons and taking short quizzes.

 - Take the credit-granting History 103 exam on our site.

 - Transfer credit for History 103 to the accredited school of your choice!

 - Check out this page for more information on how you can transfer your credit.

 |First Contacts (28,000 BCE-1821 CE)||Dive into the lives of the first people in the Americas, especially the Mexican, Central and South American civilizations.
 Study the Spanish colonies in the Americas, and look at the impact of European colonization.|

 |Settling North America (1497-1732)||Examine the early colonies, including failed settlements by the English and French, and learn about early successes by the English, Swedish, French and Dutch.
 Explore life in the Southern and Middle Colonies.
 Study the rise of the slave trade.|

 |The Road to Revolution (1700-1774)||Look at the American Enlightenment and the Great Awakening and their impact.
 Explore some events that led to the American Revolution.|

 |The American Revolution (1775-1783)||Look at the outbreak of war, the Declaration of Independence, loyalists and patriots, Naval battles and the Treaty of Yorktown.
 See how the war altered American society.|